Details of Breast Augmentation and Implant Procedures

 - Prophylactic antibiotics

-- Closed saline implant filling system
+- Closed saline breast implant filling system to miminize the risk of fluid contamination

 - Smaller breast incision